bpaquet/aerodis/README.md

 This implementation allow to use random field name.
 For each key, Aerospike compute a secondary key and store it in Aerospike.
 The key / field value is stored in Aerospike under the Aerospike key: ``secondary_key`` + ``field``.

-There is some limitations:
+Limitations:
 * Each Redis access requires two Aerospike access.
 A cache can be added, I achieve a hit ratio above 90% on my platform.
 * TTL management is complicated.
 You have to specify the max TTL for all entries.
-So you can not use this mode with no expiring entries.
+So you can not use this mode with no expiration entries.
-* ``hGetAll`` use a (secondary Aerospike index)[http://www.aerospike.com/docs/architecture/secondary-index.html], so performance can be poor.
+* ``hGetAll`` uses a (secondary Aerospike index)[http://www.aerospike.com/docs/architecture/secondary-index.html], performance can be poor.

 # How to use it: